 And with 4 years of consistency under my belt (with plenty of health and family life "distractions" to shake it), I'm excited to share this 5-part morning routine to help you conquer each day with intention—with purpose.

 Read on and take a leap toward more productive days, and a stronger business and life.

 Get a more productive business in 5 days or less.

 Grab my 5 super-simple efficiency hacks you can apply in 10 minutes or less. [ Includes the exact list of tools I use to grow + maintain my business with.
 FREE ]

 Thing 1: Get Up (Even If You Feel Like Crap)

 After multiple surgeries within an 11-month span, I found that the days I stayed in bed—regardless of justification—I felt worse.

 My head was foggy, and I'd started exhibiting flu-like symptoms.

 (I was literally getting sick from my pain and just letting myself be lazy because of it.)

 SIDE NOTE: I've battled with anxiety and depression all of my conscious life.
-And I can tell you, without a doubt in my mind, that if you suffer from any sort of "mental disorder" (note the quotes there...) or not, you can be your own worst enemy.
+I can tell you without a doubt in my mind that if you suffer from any sort of "mental disorder" (note the quotes there...) or not, you can be or are your own worst enemy.